bresilla/roscon2025_workshop/exercises/ex-4.md

 3. Run the simulation:
    `just rviz_nav2`

+## Experiments

-You can stop the Zenoh Router and the rviz2 will stop working.
+* What will happen if we stop the Zenoh Router?
+  * The rviz2 will stop working.
 That means the ROS messages need to pass through the Zenoh Router.
+* Why do we need to configure the mode to `client`?
+What will happen if we keep using `peer`?
+  * By default, the `peers_failover_brokering` is disabled in Zenoh router to avoid unnecessary connections, but it stops forwarding messages between containers.

 ---
 [Next exercise ➡️](ex-5.md)